himalayanelixir/pi-inky-phat/README.md

 ## Existing Image

 If you are already using a Raspberry Pi I would recommend using the ```inky-phat-installer.sh``` script.
 Running this you'll get a minimal install of the Inky pHAT drivers.
-If the drivers install properly you should see the current time on the screen.
+Once script has run you will see the current time in UTC on the Inky pHAT display.

 ## New Image